IELTS Cue Card Sample 30 - Describe someone you know who is a good cook

 Model Answer 1:

-Unfortunately, I am a terrible cook, but that does mean I can appreciate those who can!
+Unfortunately, I am a terrible cook, but I can always appreciate those who can!
 I’m going to tell you about a friend of mine who is a wonderful chef, how I know her, what she can cook and why I think she is so great it.

 This person is a friend of mine, I know her through a running club I belong too, and as I’ve got to know her better over the years we now socialise together, I also sometimes help her with her allotment and I’ve been lucky enough to eat at her house many times.
 She runs her own business, making bespoke biscuits, carefully decorated with original designs, so it’s just as well she can cook.
 But she also runs a busy household and regularly cooks delicious wholesome meals for her family.